treyg/kagi-to-anki/README.md

 ## Features

 - **Rich Flashcards**: Captures main translation, alternatives, and linguistic insights
+- **Dictionary Support**: Create flashcards from Kagi Dictionary entries with definitions, examples, etymology, and related words
 - **Audio Support**: Automatically downloads and embeds pronunciation audio
 - **Word-Level Insights**: When you click underlined words in Kagi, those variations are added to the card
 - **Auto-tagging**: Cards are tagged by language pair and quality level